 Identity Theft Exploding in 2020!

-Identity thieves are trying to trick Americans into giving up our personal information, to commit fraud.
+Identity thieves are trying to trick Americans into giving up their personal information, to commit fraud.
 Everyone must keep their guard up and be aware, to combat identity theft.
 Important practices include:

 - Don᾿t respond to unexpected requests for your account number or personal information.